risk-first/website/estimating/Fractals.md

 ]);

 </script>

+As the animation shows, this shape is created by adding extra triangles to each side of the existing shape.
+As the number of steps increases, the _area_ settles down to 8, whilst the total _perimeter_ begins to increase more and more rapidly.

+## Relevance

+The reason this is relevant to software (or hardware, for that matter) is that human value is very much like this.
+Consider the iPhone.
+The first version arrived in 2007, and looks much as it does today.
+The design began in 2005, and the designers knew they had a short period of time to bring this totally new idea to market, with the components they had available.

+In successive years, new iPhones arrived, improving on the original.
+The screen improved, the networking improved, the software improved.
+The complexity of the iPhone and it's eco-system as a whole increased massively.

+Just like the [Koch Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake), above, the designers were creating an ever-more-complex perimeter of complexity around an area of _consumer value_.
+And, just like the Koch Snowflake, each new version increased the _area_ of value.

 ## Continuous Refinement

 If your problem doesn't have an exact, defined end-goal, there is simply no way of estimating how long it will take to get there _because you never will_.
 And, if (like the Koch Snowflake), your solution will _never_ be perfect, then the only approach is _continuous refinement_.